A sturdy, durable product

 We clad our stables in an overlapping 'Country Cut' style, with a 20mm overlap between boards - this is a lot more sturdy than the 5mm overlap found in Tongue-and-Groove (T&G) clad stables, especially considering that many improperly treated T&G can shrink over time, resulting in much less than 5mm connection between boards.

 Tanalising is a process intended to extend the lifespan of low quality wood, by trying to give it properties that high quality wood would naturally have.
 This is not as effective as using high quality wood, and can even have disadvantages such as promoting shrinkage and knot loss.
 This is why we choose to use high quality wood (our first-grade Bulgarian spruce), rather than tanalising inferior wood.

 While we do also offer metal and composite buildings (it's your building, so why shouldn't you be able to choose the material you want), we will almost always recommend going with wood.

 Wood has naturally insulative properties, so will keep your buildings warmer in the winter, and cooler in the summer, in comparison, an uninsulated metal building will leak heat in the winter, and will turn into an oven during the summer - just think about standing under a hot tin roof.

 Wood also offers some sound insulation, which may not seem like a huge benefit, but some animals can become disturbed or upset by the loudness of hail or rain on a metal roof.

 Wooden buildings are also often cheaper, more eco-friendly, and look better too, but don't just take our word for it, check out our image galleries.

 Mobile building options

 We offer several standard options for the mobility of your building:

-- Metal skid on wheels - This option allows full and easier mobility of your building, and we would reccomend it if you intend to move your building over a long distance or on a regular basis.
+:: Metal skid on wheels - This option allows full and easier mobility of your building, and we would recommend it if you intend to move your building over a long distance or on a regular basis.